Monday, August 2, 2021

 Lannie Byrd, chief operating officer at MHP/Team SI, discusses the latest news from Google announcing the delay of removing third-party cookie tracking.

-We keep bringing you updates on the latest on what’s going on with marketing, and specifically, we’ve had a lot of conversations about user identity and third-party cookies, and Google and Apple and Facebook and what they’ve been doing with third-party cookies.
+We keep bringing you updates on the latest on what’s going on with marketing, and specifically, we’ve had a lot of conversations about user identity and third-party cookies, and Google and Apple and Facebook and what they’ve been doing

 Well, the big news this week is that Google is delaying its deprecation of third-party cookies from its original date of January 2022 until at least late 2023.